 In this work we present a widespread study of diradical 3 in solution, crystallized and anchored in a two-dimensional gold surface.
 Importantly, making this complete study has helped us to relate the data of each system with each other, letting us to obtain more information than the specific data alone and to better understand their properties.

 Results and Discussion

 Synthesis

-We synthesized disulfide 3 using Steglich conditions.
-We coupled 3,3’-dithiopropionic acid 1 with 4-amino-TEMPO 2 using DCC/DMAP6, obtaining a 37 % yield (Scheme 1).
+Disulfide 3 was synthesized using Steglich conditions.
+3,3’-dithiopropionic acid 1 was coupled with 4-amino-TEMPO 2 using DCC/DMAP6, obtaining a 37 % yield (Scheme 1).